mozilla-services/udun-bridge/README.rst

 Udun Bridge
 ===========

-HTTP service that subscribes to Kinto notifications and transforms them into Balrog notifications by poking Balrog.
+Process that subscribes to a Redis list to grab Kinto notifications and transform them into Balrog notifications by poking Balrog.

 with a stick.